FelixKrueger/Bismark/Bismark_User_Guide.md

 - `--prefix <prefix>`

   Prefixes `<prefix>` to the output file names.
 Trailing dots will be replaced by a single one.
-For example, `--prefix test` with `file.fq` would result in the output file `test.file.fq_bismark.sam` etc.
+For example, `--prefix test` with `file.fq` would result in the output file `test.file_bismark.bam` etc.

 - `-B/--basename <basename>`